Bankruptcy & Family Law in Australia

 9. Consider Alternative Dispute Resolution (ADR)

-- Work with the bankruptcy trustee to understand what assets are available and which are exempt.
+3. Work with the bankruptcy trustee to understand what assets are available, which are exempt and the assets you might have a claim on.

-- Clarify joint debts and ensure they are properly allocated in the settlement.
+5. Clarify liability for the debts of the bankrupt and ensure they are properly allocated in the settlement.

 Navigating bankruptcy during a family law property settlement can be complex, but with the right legal advice and action, you can protect your interests and work towards a fair resolution.

 Yes, people do occasionally apply for bankruptcy to avoid or delay a family law property settlement and deplete the property pool available to the non-bankrupt spouse.
 Australian family law courts treat this very cautiously.
-Bankruptcy does not automatically erase obligations under the Family Law Act, and courts can make orders to ensure a fair property settlement despite insolvency.
+Bankruptcy does not automatically erase obligations under the FLA, and courts can make orders to ensure a fair property settlement despite insolvency.

 The court and bankruptcy trustee have mechanisms in place to prevent abuse, and the bankrupt’s actions will be scrutinised.
 Additionally, the court can still make property settlement orders that may address the property of the bankrupt which has vested in the trustee.